-Does singing lift you up?
-Fill your bucket?
-Make you happy?
-Then you’ve come to the right organization.
-Sweet Adelines International takes singing to the next level—we're not simply one voice and a melody but four-part, a cappella harmony—music created from four different voices that beautifully blend into one chord.
+Sweet Adelines International is an organization takes singing to the next level.
+We're not simply one voice and a melody but four-part, a cappella harmony—music created from four different voices that beautifully blend into one chord.
 It's stunning, it's challenging and it's here for you!

 Although the voice parts in women's barbershop harmony have different names and functions than they do in other SSAA or SATB vocal styles, the foundation is the same—beautiful music, stunning chords and a passion to create the intangible, moving essence of music that brings us together.